ondrej-kvasnovsky/algorithms/data-structures/map/insert-delete-getrandom-o1.md

         }
         return removed;
     }

     /** Get a random element from the set. */ public int getRandom() {
         Random r = new Random();
         int random = r.nextInt(list.size());
         return list.get(random);
     }
 ```

-Other solution is to keep positions.
+Other solution is to store positions.
 Then we need to lower all position from the removed position in the list.

 ```
 class RandomizedSet {

     private Map<Integer, Integer> positions = new HashMap<>();
     private List<Integer> list = new ArrayList<>();

     public RandomizedSet() {
     }

     /** Inserts a value to the set.
 Returns true if the set did not already contain the specified element. */ public boolean insert(int val) {
         boolean isContained = positions.containsKey(val);